stefanyeunghk/inventory-taskforwork-/README.md

 2.restore the database in this zip file
 3.open and run the project

 PS.
 I have uploaded two pictures which show the tables of database and the display page of the java web application.
 This is for a stituation where my project cannot be opened in other computer.
+Also, the application is not fully completed according to the requirement, but this is what I have done based on my current knowledge.
+I will definitely get better in this if I have more time to learn about java web programming.